Lead the Way to Healthier Communities and Organizations

 Established in 1980, The Health Promotion Management program at American University was the first in the United States to combine concepts of health and wellness with principles of business management.
 With this dual focus, you'll graduate with broad-based knowledge of health promotion and hands-on experience you can immediately put to use in leadership roles.

-Now offered in a flexible online format that is designed to fit your schedule, this 30 credit-hour degree program can be completed in less than two years.
+This award-winning program, winner of the National Wellness Institute's Distinguished Academic Program Award (DAPA), is now offered in a flexible online format that is designed to fit your schedule.
+This 30 credit-hour degree program can be completed in less than two years.

 Put Your Skills Into Practice

 In the online Health Promotion Management MS at American University, you will learn to: